 PrEP is not PEP.
 What is the difference?

 - Pre-Exposure Prophylaxis (PrEP) is the use of HIV medication to prevent HIV infection in people who are HIV-negative and are at ongoing risk of getting HIV.
+PrEP is recommended for people who are considered at risk of getting HIV.
 This can be prescribed by any GP.
 PrEP can be taken on a daily basis (Daily PrEP) or around the time of potential exposure as event-driven PrEP, also known as event-based PrEP (EB-PrEP) or on-demand PrEP.

 - Post-Exposure Prophylaxis (PEP) is a 28 day course of HIV medication taken daily in people who are HIV-negative and have experienced a single event where they have had a known, or possible, high risk HIV exposure.
 This is also known as NPEP or Non-Occupational Post-Exposure Prophylaxis.
 To be effective at preventing HIV infection, PEP must be taken as soon as possible but definitely within 72 hours (3 days) after the episode of exposure.
 Whether or not you need PEP depends on how high the risk was.
 PEP consultations can be completed by a s100 GP or sexual health clinic.
 Melbourne metro access to PEP is available from local metro sexual health clinics during business hours and x4 major metro hospital emergency departments after hours and on weekends.
 Click here to find Victorian based PEP services.